Empower vs. Quicken vs. Moneydance

 All three apps take the security of your financial information very seriously.

-- Personal capital is an online platform that uses bank-level security.
+- Empower is an online platform that uses bank-level security.

 - Quicken is a desktop platform that holds your data locally.